Winter semester 2019/2020

-A repeat exam will be offered at a later date.
-Time and place cannot be determined yet.
+A repeat exam is offered on August 6, 2020 at 10:00 a.m. in the big lecture hall of the physiucs department (room 0.3.12, Arnimallee 14).
+Please see the announcements in Blackboard for further details.
 Everyone who is taking the course for the first time can participate in the repeat exam, even if the first exam was already successfully passed.
 In that case, the exam with the better grade counts.

 Students other than master students of physics who cannot register in the Campus Management System and who want to participate at the exam have to send an e-mail before November 30th to email@example.com, stating their name, matriculation number, and course of study.

 - Ten credit points are awarded for the successful completion of the module "Advanced Solid State Physics".

 - Students of the master course in physics and students of other courses who can register for the module through the Campus Management System will get the certification about the exam and the regular and active participation in the exercises directly there.
 All other students will get a paper certificate.